Logo-stateuniv

 In addition to a plethora of options available through agreements with other colleges, universities, and international programs, several students choose to study on one of Davidson’s own programs: fall semester in India and Nepal; year or semester in Tours, France; year in Wurzburg, Germany; summer in Cambridge, England; summer at The University of Cape Coast, Ghana; summer premed program in Kikuyu, Kenya; summer program in Mwandi, Zambia; summer archeological dig in Cyprus; summer in Moscow, Russia; summer in Monterey, Mexico; spring semester in Classical Humanities in Greece, Sicily, Italy

 Rusk, supports a wide variety of international opportunities both on and off campus.
-Throughout the year, the community is enriched by visits from international speakers and government officials and conferences organized through the Dean Rusk Program.
+Throughout the year, the community is enriched by visits from international speakers and government officials to conferences organized through the Dean Rusk Program.
 A generous monetary pool also allows students to dream up independent global adventures and academic experiences with more than $100,000 in grants given annually for international pursuits.

 I arrived at Davidson with the study skills to make the grade; I left with a fiery passion for the written word.
-My advisor was not only an accomplished scholar in her chosen area of study but a true mentor who listened, challenged, and led me in an intellectual journey to push toward the outer reaches of my potential.”
+My adviser was not only an accomplished scholar in her chosen area of study but a true mentor who listened, challenged, and led me in an intellectual journey to push toward the outer reaches of my potential.”

 Most Popular Fields of Study

-Davidson College Admissions
+Admissions

 Davidson seeks to gather an intellectually rigorous, well-rounded, open-minded community of learners with the highest degree of academic achievement and promise.
 In evaluating a student’s application for admission, the Office of Admission and Financial Aid examines both academic performance and potential.
 Each application is carefully reviewed, with special attention paid to the rigor of the high school record, contributions to school and community, recommendations from teachers, counselors, and peers, essays, and test scores.
 Admission to Davidson is highly selective with about one third of the applicants earning a place.